fabiomercorio/fabiomercorio.github.io/publications.md

       </style>
 </noscript>

-I will try to keep the following list of publications up to date.
+I try to keep the following list of publications up to date.
 Also, have a look at my [Google Scholar profile](https://scholar.google.com/citations?user=BpjjTu0AAAAJ&hl=it&oi=ao) and [DBLP record](https://dblp.uni-trier.de/pers/hd/m/Mercorio:Fabio.html).

 Notice: The copies that can be obtained here are preprints since the copyrights to many of the papers are held by the publishers.